 Have you ever thought about an orange front door color with a white house?
 It's a daring color to select, but can bring exactly the right amount of freshness and cheer to your entranceway - especially if you have a south-facing door.
 It's a great way to stand out from other homes and add some brightness to your doorway without being overwhelming.

 Teal is a beautiful ocean color and ideal for an inspiring front door.
 Choosing a teal front door color with a tan house is a striking combination that brings the appeal of the beach to your home - think sea, skies, driftwood - a combination of outdoorsy tones.
 A rich, turquoise blue can bring vibrancy to your entranceway.

 Yellow is symbolically a happy color, and can make your home seem to radiate within your neighborhood.
 A bright yellow door can reinvigorate your home’s exterior and draw attention to your entry.
 Yellow also works well with a range of door trims and house wall shades, including metal and wood siding, and brown or grey hues.

 Of course, this is not a complete list of front door colors.
-Consider a classic black if you're looking for a sophisticated statement, or purple if you're looking to add a royal hue to your home.
-For wooden entry doors, traditional stain can give a classic and stately impression.
-If you like the look of wood, fiberglass doors can also be stained to give the look of wood at a lower price point.
+Consider a classic black entry door if you're looking for a sophisticated statement.
+Or purple if you're looking to add a royal hue to your home.
+For wooden entry doors, traditional stain can give a traditional and stately impression.
+If you like the look of wood but don't like to maintain it, fiberglass front doors can also be stained to create a wood-like look at a lower price point.